grafana/k6-docs/src/data/markdown/versioned-js-api/v0.34/javascript api/08 k6-http/10-batch- requests -.md

 ### Example with request objects

 You can also use objects to hold information about a request.
-Here is an example where we do that in order to send a POST request, plus use custom HTTP headers by adding a [Params](/javascript-api/k6-http/params) object to the request:
+Here's an example where we do that to send a POST request, also using the [Params](/javascript-api/k6-http/params) object to give the request custom headers:

 <CodeGroup labels={[]}>